mosure/bevy_zeroverse/ffi/bevy_zeroverse/README.md

 # bevy_zeroverse python bindings

-install to your python environment with `pip install .`
+install to your python environment with `pip install ./ffi/bevy_zeroverse` (from repository root)

 ## dataloader